sammyd/iOS8-day-by-day-book/manuscript/05-tableview-cell-height.md

 display.
 This process can take a long time to perform - and involves entirely up-front calculations.

-iOS7 introduced `estimatedRowHeight`, which transformed the row-height requests into lazy calculations - only requesting the height for a row once it is about to be displayed on the screen.
+iOS 7 introduced `estimatedRowHeight`, which transformed the row-height requests into lazy calculations - only requesting the height for a row once it is about to be displayed on the screen.
 However, it still required you to calculate the row height yourself.

-In iOS8, you can still use these approaches, however, cells can now be responsible for their own sizing - via autolayout.
+In iOS 8, you can still use these approaches, however, cells can now be responsible for their own sizing - via autolayout.
 This is both great from an ease-of-use perspective and also from a software design angle.
 A cell is responsible for its own layout, so it makes sense that it should also be responsible for determining